-Energy-efficiency has turned into a big selling point with clients.
+Energy-efficiency has turned into a big selling point for clients.
 Brand-new refrigerators are a lot more effective than they were about ten years ago, but here is a look behind the label to assist you to proceed as green as possible.

-The EPA Energy Star rating is an excellent place to begin when you go shopping; it means that a product is around or in the top 25% of the market, but efficiency differs through model (i.e. an unlabeled top freezer might be more effective than an Energy Star approved French door model).
+The EPA Energy Star rating is an excellent place to begin when you go shopping; it means that a product is around or in the top 25% of the market, but efficiency differs through model (i.e. an unlabeled top-freezer might be more effective than an Energy Star approved French door model).
 Additionally, we test for energy consumption, which can add up to a $50-60 difference a year, more than $500 over the life of the unit.

 For an apples to apples comparing of which models are most effective, check out the EnergyGuide labels of the refrigerators you are thinking about, and compare the yearly operating costs and also the kw hrs used each year.